DISTRICT OF LAKELAND NO. 521Serving Emma, Christopher, Anglin & Mcphee Lakes, Elk Ridge Resort & Boreal Forest Region

 The Emergency Measures Organization works to support the Lakeland & District Fire Department during emergency events that may require additional coordination or resources.

-The District of Lakeland has recently updated their Emergency Response Plan to provide effective support and direction during
+The District of Lakeland has an Emergency Response Plan to provide effective support and direction during an emergency.
+The District provides emergency preparedness training for individuals who are interested in assisting the District’s EMO team during emergency events.

 The District has appointed an Emergency Measures Coordinator to maintain the plan and oversee Emergency Measures Awareness and Planning in the District.
 If you would like more information about our emergency measures organization or are interested in assisting this group, please contact the Emergency Measures Coordinator.